Edmund Freeman

-Edmund Freeman (c.
+Edmund Freeman II, More simply known as just Edmund Freeman (c.
 July 25, 1596 – 1682) was one of the founders of Sandwich, Massachusetts and an Assistant Governor of Plymouth Colony from 1640 to 1647, serving under Governor William Bradford and Governor Edward Winslow.

 Biography

 Early life

-Freeman was the son of Edmund and Alice (Coles) Freeman of Pulborough, Sussex, England and was baptised July 25, 1596.
+Freeman was the son of Edmund and Alice (Coles) Freeman of Pulborough in Sussex, England and was baptised July 25, 1596.
 Edmund married firstly to Bennett Hodsoll on June 16, 1617, she was buried at Pulborough on April 12, 1630.
 Freeman along with his second wife Elizabeth and his family set sail from Plymouth, England on 4 June 1635 aboard the Abigail.
 During the crossing an epidemic of smallpox broke out on shipboard.
 They arrived in Boston on 8 October 1635 and then settled in Saugus.

 Edmund (or Edmond) Freeman was admitted freeman at Plymouth on 23 January 1637.

 He was one of the ten founders of Sandwich, Massachusetts.
 Freeman died in 1682 in Sandwich.
 He is buried in a well-known, marked private burial plot in Sandwich along with his second wife Elizabeth.